PriNova/proboot/README.md

-# projboot
+# proboot

-projboot is a command-line interface (CLI) tool designed to bootstrap Python projects quickly and efficiently.
+proboot is a command-line interface (CLI) tool designed to bootstrap Python projects quickly and efficiently.
 It automates the process of setting up a new project structure, creating essential files, and initializing a git repository.

 ## Features